ErnieTech101/WSJT-ADIF-Log-Visualizer/README.md

 # WSJT-X ADIF Log Visualizer & Mapper

 A web-based visual logger and analytics tool for amateur radio operators using WSJT-X. Plot your QSOs on an interactive map, monitor your log in real-time and upload to QRZ.com.
-Tack progress toward WAC, WAZ and WPX awards.
+Track progress toward WAC, WAZ and WPX awards.

 <img width="1912" height="964" alt="Screenshot 2025-11-17 184517" src="https://github.com/user-attachments/assets/00315547-8db6-463e-bb88-9f94440f8061" />

-## Maini Features
+## Main Features

-### Core Functionality
+### The Core Functionality
 - **Interactive Map Visualization**: Plot all your QSO on a maidenhead grid map with color-coded markers by band
 - **Real-time Log Monitoring**: Automatically reload and update the map as you make new contacts.
 - **Maidenhead Grid Overlay**: Toggle a grid overlay to visualize grid squares